gnome.environment.gridded_objects_base

 Parameters:

-• time (netCDF4.Variable or Sequence of datetime.datetime) – Ascending list of times to use
+• data (Sequence of datetime.datetime objects.) – Ascending list of times to use

 • origin (datetime.datetime) – shifts the time interval to begin at the time specified